Girard College: History

-Girard College was founded in 1833, three years before the establishment of the second-oldest public high school in America, the Central High School of Philadelphia, which soon became the capstone and flagship of the Philadelphia City Public Schools system and followed the first such secondary school in New England's Massachusetts, of the English High School of Boston in 1821, and six years before the third oldest such institution further south in Baltimore, Maryland, then named "The High School", (later renamed the "Male High School", then the "Central High School of Baltimore" when two female public high schools were established), and later The Baltimore City College, which is its title today, both are ensconced in landmark distinctive structures and are of the modern "magnet school" type, with college prep/academic curricula, strict admission standards, with noted faculty and famous alumni with respected roles in their cities and states, similar to Girard's historic role in Philadelphia along with later Central High and Girls' High.
-The buildings and classrooms for Girard took some time to design and construct with their expensive "Greek Revival" stone architecture, but were ready and opened on January 1, 1848, under provisions of Girard's will supervised by the appointed trustees, including banker and financier Nicholas Biddle, (1786-1844).
+Girard College was founded in 1833, three years before the establishment of the Central High School of Philadelphia.
+Both schools, along with Girls' High, acted as a type of "magnet school" type, with college prep/academic curricula, strict admission standards, with noted faculty and famous alumni with respected roles.

+The buildings and classrooms for Girard took some time to design and construct with their expensive "Greek Revival" stone architecture, with monolithic columns, but were ready and opened on January 1, 1848, under provisions of Girard's will supervised by the appointed trustees, including banker and financier Nicholas Biddle, (1786–1844).
-His vision as a school for poor, white, orphaned boys was unique in educating an entirely unserved population.
-Girard saw a chance to educate boys who might never reach their potential and to prepare them for useful, productive lives.

 Girard's vision for the school can best be understood in the context of early 19th Century Philadelphia.
 The city was then at the forefront of creating innovative American institutions designed to solve a specific social challenge, such as the newly founded and constructed Eastern State Penitentiary (humane incarceration), the Pennsylvania Hospital (mental illness), the Pennsylvania Asylum for the Deaf and Dumb (disabilities), and the Franklin Institute (scientific knowledge).
 Girard chose to dedicate his immense fortune to helping educate young men of Philadelphia as Americans for the future.

-The specific term "orphan" appears in the will, and Girard specified "poor, white, male" orphans.
+Girard's will stipulated that students at Girard College must be "poor, white, male, orphans".
+For over a century, the school remained exclusive to orphaned white boys.
 However, in 1831, a mother who became a widow had no rights and resources, and "guardians" were often appointed by the "Probate" or "Orphan courts" of the city and state.
 Girard operated as a school for fatherless boys rather than children with no living parents or guardians.
-(The College in the 19th Century determined the legal definition of the term "orphan" was "a fatherless child".)
-As the 20th Century progressed and women achieved full and equal rights and status including the right to vote, the descriptive term "orphans" became outmoded and deemed erroneous as a term of modern reference for Girard students.
+(The college in the 19th Century determined the legal definition of the term "orphan" was "a fatherless child".)